 5. The famous Royal Porthcawl Golf Club has held two Senior Open Championships (2014 and 2017) both times won by Bernhard Langer.

 6. Measuring a whopping 7,433 yards the Wales National course at The Vale Resort near Cardiff is one of the longest outside of the USA.
 The Vale Resort also has world class sports training facilities and is the training base for the Wales national rugby and football teams.

 7. Wales has over 641 castles, more per sqm than anywhere else in Europe.
-The mighty walls of the UNESCO listed Harlech Castle, stand watch over the greens and fairways of the Royal St David’s course.
+The mighty walls of the UNESCO listed Harlech Castle, stand watch over the greens and fairways of the Royal St David’s Golf Club.

 8. Wales is closer than you think.
 If your clients are travelling from just over the border or the other side of the world, our great courses are easier to get to than ever.
 Easily accessible via UK airports London, Manchester, Birmingham and Liverpool airport and directly in to Wales at Cardiff Airport.

 9. With an unbroken 1400km around the entire shoreline, The Wales Coast Path is the world’s first continuous walking route around a countries coast.
 Many of our links courses are dotted along the route.
 At Cardigan Golf Club look out for dolphins and porpoises which are often seen playing among the waves just below the course.

 10. Tenby Golf Club on the coast of West Wales is Wales’s oldest established golf club.
 It was founded in 1888.

 11. West Monmouthshire Golf Club has the highest golf course in Great Britain as recognised by the Guinness Book of Records.
 The 14th tee is the highest point at more than 1,500 ft (460m) above sea level.